Geometry of Spectral Curves and All Order Dispersive Integrable System: Hirota equations

 \section{Hirota equations}

-In the dispersionless case, we have seen that the self-replication property for $\psi_{\mathrm{cl}}$ is equivalent to an infinitesimal Fay identity, which is known in turn to be equivalent to Hirota equations.
-In a similar way, we conjecture here: \bcj $\psi$ is self-replicating:
+We mentioned in Theorem~\ref{Hirohiro} that the self-replication property of the Baker--Akhiezer spinor kernel~$\psi_{\mathrm{cl}}$ is equivalent to an inf\/initesimal Fay identity for the semiclassical spectral curve, which is known in turn to be equivalent to Hirota equations.
+In a similar way, we conjecture here \begin{conjecture} $\psi$ is self-replicating